usmiva/iris-task/README.md

 # arXiv Dataset and Recent Research

 This dataset shared by Cornell University is rich not only in size but in the range of NLP tasks that it can be used for.
-Reports with this dataset cover tasks from different disciplines like unsuperrvised analisys of scientific literature, classification - multiclass and multilabel, semantic and mathematical parsing, etc.
+Reports with this dataset cover tasks from different disciplines like unsuperrvised analisys of scientific literature, classification - multiclass and multilabel, semantic and mathematical parsing, etc. Some of the most impactfull papers are mentioned below:

 [Ginev et al. (2019)](https://arxiv.org/pdf/1908.10993)  framed arXiv papers not merely as documents but as rich sources of scientific statements.
 Instead of focusing on whole-paper classification, they introduced the task of scientific statement classification, breaking articles into semantically meaningful units and showing that arXiv provides sufficient linguistic diversity for learning fine-grained distinctions across scientific discourse.
 Their work demonstrated that the dataset supports granular semantic tasks beyond simple category prediction.